JordiPujolrasBosch/FonamentsComputacio/CommandLineManual.md

 ```

 ## Generate words

+The value SIZE must be a number between 0 and 500.

 * Generate a list of 100 words (max) that are accepted by a deterministic finite automaton.